Southwest Tribal NARCH (Native American Research Center for Health)

 NARCH Student Development (PI: Dr. Kevin English)

 The student development program has four specific aims: to develop health science internship opportunities for American Indians (AIs) in higher education; provide financial assistance and social support to AI graduate students in health science degree programs; provide health research skills training for tribal community researchers; and develop an innovative seminar series for AI high school students to promote student recruitment, student retention, and to promote health science careers.
-Check the Southwest Tribal NARCH student development website to find out about student opportunities.

 Research Project – Tribal Solutions for Youth Affected by Adverse Childhood Experiences (PI: Dr. Tassy Parker)